Healthcare Simulation Lab

 DeSales University is home to some of the most advanced simulation technology in a university setting.

-Simulation captures the key characteristics and behaviors of real life clinical events and gives students the opportunity to practice clinical skills, repeat procedures, fine-tune processes, and observe the impact of their choices — all without harm to patients.
+Simulation captures the key characteristics and behaviors of real life clinical events and gives students the opportunity to practice clinical skills, repeat procedures, fine-tune processes, and observe the impact of their choices — all without

 The DeSales family of Human Patient Simulators (HPS)